 Keep in mind that the debunking was completely unexpected by PJI and their partners.
 PJI had begun their media campaign just as the Florence School district went into a week-long break.
 They expected to have, at the very least, a full week of peddling their lies to a willing media machine before the school could have a chance to formulate a comprehensive response.
 Had the narrative carpet not been pulled out from under PJI’s feet, I might be writing a very different story today.

-Days later PJI’s partner, the Salt & Light Council went on the news to claim that trans children were scurrying up and and over bathroom stalls so they could watch people use the restroom.
-Having not yet learned their lesson, news outlets once again began promoting the unsupported claim without fact checking it.
+Days later PJI’s partner, the Salt & Light Council went on the news to claim that trans children were scurrying up and over bathroom stalls so they could watch people use the restroom.
+Having not yet learned their lesson, news outlets once again began promoting the unsupported claim without fact-checking it.